IBM/zero-shot-topical-text-classification/README.md

 ## Reference

-If you refer to this work in a paper please cite:
+If you refer to this work please cite:

 ```
 @inproceedings{gretz-etal-2023-zero,